PacktPublishing/Linux-Kernel-Programming_2E/README.md

     - Added the ch6/countem2.sh Bash script to the repo; it complements the ch6/countem.sh script, adding on a few details
     - An error in the ch6/countem2.sh script has now (27dec2024) been fixed (fix calc of # of kernel-mode stacks in memory; feeing sheepish again!)

+- Ch 12
+    - Figure 12.7 : circled point #4 should read: "tB now unlocks; tA and *tC* 'fight' for the lock; ..."

 - Ch 13
     - *Sincere apologies!* I've made several (small-ish) mistakes here! (please read on...)
     - *Figure 13.14* - the circled numbers mentioned in the book are missing.
 The reason: I eventually removed the circled numbers from *Figure 13.14* as it was already a bit too crowded, but inadvertently missed updating the text; apologies, my mistake!
 So, **please ignore** the following: